nuschnuschi/osxhidtouch/README.md

 ===========

 User-space HID multitouch touchscreen driver for Mac OS X.
-Fork for Thinkpad T440s's Elan Microelectronics TouchScreen.
+This is a fork for Thinkpad T440s's Elan Microelectronics TouchScreen.

 How to install: